fleck/locust-grove/foundation drainage.md

 ### Interior Sump Basin Installation
 The interior sump basin shall be set in a pit with its top flush with the finished concrete slab.
 The bottom of the pit should have several inches of drainage aggregate for a stable base.
 ### Exterior Sump Basin Installation
 The exterior sump basin shall be installed outside the foundation at a depth that allows proper drainage from the exterior footing drains.
-The basin should be accessible for maintenance and positioned to facilitate proper discharge routing.
+The basin should be accessible for maintenance and positioned on the North East side of the basement to facilitate proper discharge routing.
 ### Discharge Piping
 - Install sump pumps within both basins according to the manufacturer's specifications.
 - The discharge pipes shall be 1.5-inch Schedule 40 PVC.
 Check valves must be installed on both discharge lines to prevent backflow.